Skip to content

 Fair market value is often the best indicator of that price.

-If the numbers work and you feel ready, you can begin the sale process.
+If the numbers work and you feel ready, the structured business sale process for Quebec SMEs becomes a realistic path.

 In both cases, you are in control.